Bambu-Research-Group/RFID-Tag-Guide/README.md

 `script run fm11rf08s_recovery`

-This script takes a bit of time, but once it is complete, you will receive a binary key file and a dump.
+This script takes about 15-20 minutes to complete.
+Once it has finished, you will receive a binary key file and a dump.

 To visualize the data on the tag, run the following: